Ava Kolker

-Ava Grace Kolker (born December 5, 2006) is an American child actress.
+Ava Grace Kolker (born December 5, 2006) is an American teen actress and singer.
 Kolker's roles include Ava Morgenstern on the Disney Channel series Girl Meets World (2014–2017), and Olive Rozalski on Sydney to the Max (2019–2021).
-In film, she portrayed Lily in Scary Movie 5 (2013), Heather in Miss Meadows (2014), Boot in Message from the King (2016) and Young Elise Rainer in Insidious: The Last Key (2018).
+In film, she portrayed Lily in Scary Movie 5 (2013), Heather in Miss Meadows (2014), Boot in Message from the King (2016), Young Elise Rainer in Insidious: The Last Key (2018) and Rivka Rebel in ‘’ How I Met Your Father ‘’.
+Kolker made her music debut with the single "The Good Ones" in July 2019.
+She subsequently released several other songs, including "When Will It Be Tomorrow" (2020), "Eventually" (2020), "Who Do You Think You Are" (2021), "Ahead of Me" (2022), and her debut EP, Ballerina, consisting of six songs and released in June 2023.

 Early life

-Kolker was born in Los Angeles, California then moved one year to Florida.
+Kolker was born in Los Angeles, California, then moved one year to Florida.
 She has three sisters, Kayla Kolker, Jade Kolker and Lexy Kolker, also an actress, who is best known for playing Chloe in the 2018 horror film Freaks.

 Career

 2011–2014: Early roles

 Kolker began acting in 2011 at a young age, making her debut with a guest appearance on the television horror series American Horror Story.
 A year later, she appeared in her first film, starring as Marybeth Geitzen in the comedy film Golden Winter.

-In 2013, she was cast as Lily in the comedy horror film Scary Movie 5, the final installment in the Scary Movie film series, which was commercially successful. and in the same year appeared in the drama film The Trials of Cate McCall as Augie.
+In 2013, she was cast as Lily in the comedy horror film Scary Movie 5, the fifth installment in the Scary Movie film series, which was critically panned, but commercially successful. and in the same year appeared in the drama film The Trials of Cate McCall as Augie.
 In 2014, she played Heather in the thriller film Miss Meadows.